-David Mittiga watched the cars and trucks speeding along Pine Hills Road during an unseasonably cool Wednesday morning (3/15/17) and quipped that what he was about to do was the most dangerous assignment of his 14 years as an Orange County Sheriff’s Office (OCSO) deputy:
+On the unseasonably cold Wednesday morning of March 15, David Mittiga watched cars and trucks speeding along Pine Hills Road and quipped that he was about to take on the most dangerous assignment of his 14 years as an Orange County Sheriff’s Office (OCSO) deputy:

 About a block south of him was OCSO Cpl.
 John Ramsey.
-The two had formed a team to issue $164 tickets and warnings to motorists who do not yield to people walking in crosswalks as part of a safety campaign dubbed Operation Best Foot Forward.
+The two had formed a team to issue $164 tickets and warnings to motorists who didn’t yield to people walking in crosswalks as part of a safety campaign dubbed Operation Best Foot Forward.

-Mittiga walked back and forth for more than an hour, often waiting on a concrete island midway as vehicles whizzed by, most of them well in excess of the posted 40 mph speed limit.
+Mittiga walked back and forth for more than an hour, often waiting on a concrete island midway as vehicles whizzed by, most of them well over the posted 40 mph speed limit.
 The only drivers who consistently stopped were those in school buses.

-Ramsey issued tickets to drivers failing to yield — which also can result in the addition of three points to the offender’s driver’s license — and one warning.
-He could have issued hundreds with additional help and time.
+Ramsey issued tickets to drivers failing to yield—which also can result in the addition of three points to the offender’s driver’s license—and one warning.
+With additional help and time, he could have issued hundreds.

 “There just needs to be more care out there,” said Mittiga, who was dressed in a jacket and jeans instead of the normal uniform worn by the department’s motorcycle unit.

-Along with Mittiga and Ramsey, the Sheriff’s Office had deputies monitoring four other crosswalks Wednesday: Woodbury Road & Mallory Circle; Dr. Phillips Blvd. & Sandberry Blvd.; Universal Blvd. & Rosen Hospitality College; Landstar Blvd. & Misley Dr.
+Along with Mittiga and Ramsey, the Sheriff’s Office had deputies monitoring four other crosswalks Wednesday: Woodbury Road & Mallory Circle; Dr. Phillips Boulevard & Sandberry Boulevard; Universal Boulevard & Rosen Hospitality College; Landstar Boulevard & Misley Drive.

-The need for such work is obvious each time a pedestrian fatality is reported.
-Just this year, 24 people have been struck and killed on roads in Orange, Seminole, Lake and Osceola counties, according to the Florida Highway Patrol.
-Last year at this time,18 were killed.
+In January, the Orlando-Sanford-Kissimmee area dropped from first place to third on the list of most dangerous dangerous places to walk in the country.
+But by mid-March, 24 people were struck and killed on roads in Orange, Seminole, Lake and Osceola counties, according to the Florida Highway Patrol.
+Last year at that time,18 were killed.

 BFF project director Amanda Day, who was with Mittiga and Ramsey Wednesday, said too many roads in the area are designed to move cars and trucks at high speeds, even through largely residential areas like Pine Hills.